Terms and Conditions of Business

 5.3 Direct Insurance Claims

-Direct insurance claims are brought by a veterinary practice to an insurance company on behalf on an owner, on request of fees payable directly to the veterinary practice.
+Direct insurance claims are brought by a veterinary practice to an insurance company on behalf of an owner, on request of fees payable directly to the veterinary practice.

-In certain circumstances we may agree to pursue a direct claim on your behalf and claim our fees directly from your insurance company.
-This is subject to criteria set by us and requires prior approval; please do not assume that this will be carried out automatically.
+In certain circumstances, we may agree to pursue a direct claim on your behalf and claim our fees directly from your insurance company.
+This is subject to criteria set by us and requires prior approval; please do not assume this will be carried out automatically.
+While we may pursue a direct claim on your behalf, you remain fully responsible for all fees incurred, regardless of insurance cover, until your account has been paid in full.

-– A charge of £35 (inc.VAT) will be applied for each direct insurance claim, as varying degrees of administrative paperwork are involved in the process.
+– A charge of £35 (inc.VAT) will be applied for each direct insurance claim and for continuation claims (if applicable), as varying degrees of administrative paperwork are involved in the process.
 Please be aware that this charge may vary from time to time and will not be part of your insurance claim.

-– Surrey Hills Equine Veterinary Practice Ltd reserve the right to refuse a direct claim at any time.
+– Surrey Hills Equine Veterinary Practice Ltd reserves the right to refuse a direct claim at any time.

 – Payment for insurance excess and direct claim administration fee is required on submission of the claim.

-– Any direct insurance claim involving a degree of co-insurance (percentage payable per claim/invoice or deductions by itemisation), will require a payment or insurance claim excess plus £500 deposit towards the claimant’s responsibility on submission of the first claim form.
+– Any direct insurance claim involving a degree of co-insurance (percentage payable per claim/invoice or deductions by itemisation), will require a payment or insurance claim excess and may require an additional £500 deposit towards the claimant’s responsibility on submission of the first claim form.
 If applicable, any unspent fees will be reimbursed once each claim is closed.

 6. Equine Health Plans